Insider Decorator Advice on How to Refresh Your Home for Nothing

 7. Highlight collections by gathering pieces in one place.

-Replace some older photos with a few newer ones.
+Photos are a key part of the home., Replace a few of your older photos with a few newer ones.
 Put a smaller photo in a frame and use fabric as the background.
 If frames are crowding a shelf or desk, try hanging a few on the wall.

 Contributor Katherine Snow Smith covers ways to make money, save money and other topics.
 Her work has appeared in the Tampa Bay Times, Charlotte (N.C.)
 Business Journal and Greenville (S.C.)
 News.
 She is the author of “Rules for the Southern Rulebreaker: Missteps & Lessons Learned.”